FAQs

 We will make every effort to schedule appointments as soon as they are available and that are suitable for you, your baby, and your family.
 If the appointment is canceled with less than 24 hours’ notice, the credit card on file may be charged a $25 cancellation fee.

-A thorough case history is taken and reviewed, a weight is taken using a lactation-specific scale, an oral exam is completed for baby, a breast exam is completed for mom, and a feeding is assessed.
+A thorough case history is taken and reviewed, a weight is taken using a lactation-specific scale, an oral exam is completed for baby, a breast exam is completed for mom (as applicable), and a feeding is assessed.
 Support is provided throughout the session.
 Recommendations are then provided, a plan of care is established, and any follow-up visits are scheduled as necessary.

 Who can benefit from a lactation visit?